2013 South Korean sabotage plot: Arrest, search, and seizure

 On 28 August 2013, agents from the National Intelligence Service raided the homes and offices of an opposition lawmaker, Lee Seok-ki, and other members of a far-left opposition party, detaining three of them on charges of plotting to overthrow the government.

-The three persons detained were Hong Soon-seok, a Gyeonggi provincial vice chairman of the UPP; Han Dong-geun, a former Suwon city chairman of the UPP; and Lee Sang-ho, an adviser of Gyeonggi Alliance for Progressive Movement.
+The three persons detained were Hong Soon-seok, a Gyeonggi provincial vice chairman of the UPP; Han Dong-geun, a former Suwon chairman of the UPP; and Lee Sang-ho, an adviser of Gyeonggi Alliance for Progressive Movement.
 And a total of 14 have been banned from leaving the country.

 The NIS agents, who raided Lee Seok-ki's office in the National Assembly with the warrant at 8:10 am, faced resistance of Lee's aides and were able to enter the office only after 20 minutes of struggle.
 But inside the office, Lee Seok-ki's fellow lawmakers including Kim Mi-hee blocked the door of another Lee's office room until 3:00 pm.
 Ahead of the raid, Lee's aides are alleged to have shredded documents of unknown content.

-Lee Seok-ki was said to appear at 6:58 am, 28 August at his studio apartment at Mapo-gu, the western part of Seoul, disguised and wearing a cap, and ran away in a cab as soon as he found his place was being searched by investigators.
+Lee Seok-ki was said to appear at 6:58 am, 28 August at his studio apartment at Mapo District, the western part of Seoul, disguised and wearing a cap, and ran away in a cab as soon as he found his place was being searched by investigators.
 He showed up at the National Assembly Building on the next day with the suspicion that he had already destroyed important evidence.
-Investigators allegedly seized 57 letters of vowing loyalty to Lee Seok-ki, tap detection equipment, and 91 million won worth of bank notes (US$1 = 1,100 Korean won).
+Investigators allegedly seized 57 letters of vowing loyalty to Lee Seok-ki, tap detection equipment, and 91 million won worth of bank notes (approx. $82,700 USD)).